AlanChavarin/CS532_CourseRegistrationSoftware/API_Documentation.md

     - This is going to be the catch-all function to update specific user data, instead of having specific functions to add classes, change address,etc.
     - Input is a JSON blob containing all of the new data for that student entry
     - Returns confirmation
+- add_course(scheduled_course_id)
+    - Input is the id of the course the user wants to register for
+    - This function must check that the new course doesn't conflict with any existing courses for the current user, and if it does, it must return an error
+    - Returns confirmation
 - delete_student(ID)
     - Get request
     - Returns confirmation